markgewhite/ai_meal_planner/LEARNINGS.md

 # 📚 Key Learnings from Building the AI Meal Planner

-This document captures the important lessons, insights, and technical knowledge gained while building this project.
+This document captures the key lessons, insights, and technical knowledge gained during this project.

 ## 🎯 Project Goals